-Mark Scheme Marks Available Common and familiar words are spelt correctly.
+Mark Scheme Marks Guidance Common and familiar words are spelt correctly.
 Spelling errors do not impede communication.
-1 mark Reward all words/phrases that have some relevance and where the spelling is understandable/plausible.
-Spelling is such that the word is not communicated or the word chosen is not relevant to the task 0 marks For a mark of zero, words/phrases must be completely incomprehensible or irrelevant.
+1 mark Reward all words/phrases that have some relevance and where the spelling is understandable/plausible, for example wensday for Wednesday, munday for Monday, juce for juice, tenis for tennis.
+Common and familiar words might include vocabulary related to places, items of food and drink, weather, transport, leisure activities/sports, clothes, colours, days of the week, household items/furniture etc. Spelling is such that the word is not communicated or the word chosen is not relevant to the task 0 marks Words/phrases do not communicate meaning or are irrelevant.
 It may also be that a word is repeated and therefore should not be rewarded twice.